 The neighbors would watch this whole thing happen, and never question it!
 What the worst part of this ordeal was that the home had a camera security system installed and working.
 Burglars thwarted this by quickly shutting the power off to the house via the electrical junction box.

-Home electrical junction boxes have a built in locking feature to keep the lid secure from opening, but you will have to provide the lock!
-Just go to your home supply store and pick the best lock that bolt cutters will have a hard time cutting open, and then lock your junction box!
+Home electrical junction boxes have a built in locking feature to keep the lid secure from opening.
+You just have to provide the lock!
+Go to your home supply store and pick the best lock that bolt cutters will have a hard time cutting open.
+Then lock your junction box.
 This lock also pulls double-duty if you or a contractor are working on the electrical system of the home.
 After the appropriate breakers are shut off, the lid can be locked to prevent anybody from accidentally turning power back on while somebody is working on the system, protecting their lives.

 Conceal, Don’t Feel

 Corny Disney reference here, but it speaks to the next critical point.
-Concealing what you own keeps thieves from simply taking it, or at least it keeps them guessing about what valuables you might own, which is another stall tactic that we will cover in future articles.
+Concealing what you own keeps thieves from simply taking it.
+At least it keeps them guessing about what valuables you might own, which is another stall tactic that we will cover in future articles.
 Out of sight, out of mind for the most part.
 If a burglar does not know what you own, the less likely they will be willing to risk breaking in to a home.
-Keep your kids expensive toys out of sight, and maybe think about storing that expensive grill or patio set when it is not in use.
+Keep your kids expensive toys out of sight.
+Maybe think about storing that expensive grill or patio set when it is not in use as well.

 Keeping blinds closed, especially at night, keeps passer-byes from looking out the corner of their eye in to your home.
 Your home is not only shelter from the elements; it is also a safeguard of your privacy.
 Your blinds or drapes should be covered at night anyway to help reduce heat loss through your windows.
 Win-Win for everybody!

 Many new homes are equipped with special heat insulating windows that look slightly tinted from the outside, but are perfectly clear from the inside.
 Similar to one-way viewing windows, during the day this tint makes it more difficult to look inside the home.
-This type of solution is expensive to implement, but if you do not want to keep your blinds closed all day to enjoy the wonderful view you have, these tinted windows will not only improve the insulation quality of your home, but will help protect you from wandering eyes as well.
+This type of solution is expensive to implement, but it works.
+These windows will improve the insulation quality of your home and help protect you from wandering eyes as well.

-Concealing also works for the next tip, as anybody that might be scoping out your home for valuables, are also trying to figure out your routine.
+Concealing also works for the next tip.
+Anybody that might be scoping out your home for valuables are also trying to figure out your routine.
 You want to stall and push them away by not revealing what you do on a daily basis.
 Not everyone wants to be a hermit in a cave, but small steps in a variety of areas adds up and gives you flexibility and freedom while being completely secure.

 Keep Them Guessing